 Sandra (mother of 3 children, 1 with hearing impairment): Hi, I’m Sandra, a mother of three kids.
-They’re six, four-and-a-half, and one-and-a-half.
-My eldest is six, and he has a moderate to severe sensorineural hearing loss.
+They’re 6, 4½, and 1½.
+My eldest is 6, and he has a moderate to severe sensorineural hearing loss.
 When Lachlan was born, there weren’t any newborn screenings at the particular private hospital we were at, so we didn’t know.

-Greg: So we now know that just over one out of every thousand children born in Australia will have a significant hearing loss, at birth.
+Greg: So we now know that just over 1 out of every 1000 children born in Australia will have a significant hearing loss at birth.
 What we also know, though, is that by the time children are of approximate school age, that figure has risen.
 So there’s an important message here: screening children at birth does not guarantee that a child will not acquire a hearing loss at a later time, or that that hearing loss may not become evident at a later time.

 Greg: If for any reason you’re not seeing those hallmarks of early listening behaviour, or you’re worried about it for whatever reason, then speak to a maternal and child health nurse, speak to your GP, with the aim of having your child’s hearing assessed by a qualified audiologist.